Ch3rry-Pi3-AI/LLMOps-Medical-Chatbot/README.md

     │
     ├── components/
     │   ├── __init__.py
+    │   ├── pdf_loader.py
-    │   └── pdf_loader.py                # NEW: Loads PDFs and creates text chunks
+    │   └── embeddings.py                # NEW: Initialises the HuggingFace embedding model
     │
     └── templates/
 ```

-> 💡 The `.env` file holds sensitive API keys and should never be committed to version control.
+> 💡 The `.env` file must remain private, as it contains sensitive API keys required for model access.

 ## ⚙️ **What Was Done in This Branch**

-1. **Introduced the `pdf_loader.py` component**
+1. **Added the `embeddings.py` component**

-   * Implemented functionality to load PDFs from the `data/` directory.
+   * Implemented `get_embedding_model()` to load a HuggingFace transformer for embedding text chunks.
-   * Added text-chunking using LangChain v1’s `RecursiveCharacterTextSplitter`.
-   * Integrated logging and custom exception handling for robust ingestion.
+   * Integrated the component with the project’s logging and custom exception system.

-2. **Aligned imports with LangChain v1 ecosystem**

-   * Updated all loaders, splitters, and document classes to their correct v1 locations.
-   * Ensured compatibility with `langchain-community`, `langchain-text-splitters`, and `langchain-core`.

-3. **Structured the file in the project style**

-   * Included file-level documentation.
+   * Ensured the implementation follows the project’s formatting conventions:

+     * File-level docstring
-   * Added NumPy-style function docstrings.
+     * NumPy-style function docstrings
-   * Added type hints and intuitive inline comments.
+     * Type hints
-   * Used section comment blocks for readability.
+     * Section comment blocks
+     * Clear inline comments

+2. **Updated imports to LangChain v1 standards**

+   * Adopted `langchain-huggingface` for the embedding wrapper.
+   * Ensured compatibility with the current LangChain v1 ecosystem.

+3. **Prepared the embedding layer for downstream retrieval**

+   * Output model instance is ready for use in vector store generation.
+   * Forms the second major functional piece of the chatbot pipeline.

 ## ✅ **Summary**

-This branch adds the first major functional component to the Medical Chatbot:
+This branch adds the Medical Chatbot’s embedding layer:

-* PDF ingestion using modern LangChain v1 modules
-* Robust logging and exception handling
-* Clean, modular placement inside `app/components/`
+* HuggingFace embedding model initialisation
-* Fully prepared data chunks for future embedding and retrieval steps
+* Fully structured error handling and logging
+* Modern, v1-compatible LangChain imports
+* Seamless integration with the existing components folder